James Granger: Extra-illustration

 Extra-illustration, the process by which drawings, prints and other visual materials were interleaved with a printed text – often the history of a town, county or notable individual – is frequently called "Grangerising" or "Grangerisation."
 These terms, however, only came into use from the 1880s, more than a century after Granger's death.
 Ironically for the process of book customisation that carries his name, Granger never "grangerized" a book.
 There are many examples of extra-illustration, especially Granger's Biographical History.
 The most important and first extra-illustrated Granger was prepared by Richard Bull.
 Now in the Huntington Library, California, it contains over 14,000 prints across 36 volumes.
 Another was prepared by the Bristol antiquarian George Weare Braikenridge, who "grangerized" his copy of the Biographical History with nearly 4,000 portraits.
 His main interest, however, was in extra-illustrating his copy of William Barrett's History and Antiquities of the City of Bristol.

 Animal rights

 In 1772, Granger preached a sermon against cruelty to animals.
-However, during the eighteenth century the subject of humane treatment to animals was deemed beneath the Church and was considered abuse of the pulpit.
+However, during the 18th century the subject of humane treatment to animals was deemed beneath the Church and was considered abuse of the pulpit.
 The sermon caused an "almost universal disgust to two considerable congregations", as mention of dogs and horses was regarded as a "prostitution of the dignity of the pulpit".
 Granger went to prison for preaching twice against cruelty to animals.

 The sermon was published as An Apology for the Brute Creation (1772).
 In his day, the sermon was unpopular and only one hundred copies had been sold by January, 1773.
 However, it was positively reviewed in the Monthly Review and the Critical Review as a sensible discourse.
 The sermon influenced Arthur Broome, one of the founders of the Society for the Prevention of Cruelty to Animals.